skeeeon/mqtt-mux-router/README.md

 - `queueSize`: Buffer size for message spikes
 - Increase for high-throughput scenarios
 - Monitor memory usage when increasing
-- Recommended: 1000-5000 for most use cases
+- Recommended: 1000-5000 per broker for most use cases

 #### Batch Processing
 - `batchSize`: Number of messages processed in batch